 A monitoring period lasting between 24 to 48 hours follows the rapid detox.
 During this period, medical personnel watch for any side effects from the treatment.
 After release, the patient is prescribed a non-addictive medication that removes physical cravings for the Suboxone.
 The medication also prevents opiates from providing a physical high when taken.
 A short period of psychological therapy usually follows treatment to help the patient deal with any psychological cravings for the drug.

 The second method of detoxification is a more traditional tapering off from the drug.
 Using this method, doctors administer constantly lowering doses of Suboxone to the patient until the patient's body is no longer dependent on the substance.
 While the tapering method does not eliminate the withdrawal symptoms, it does lessen them significantly.
 This decrease in the severity of the withdrawal removes some of the incentive to return to full use of the drug.

 After the tapering ends, the patient receives blocking medication and psychological therapy to deal with any lingering psychological cravings.

 Choosing a program that can provide help for Suboxone withdrawal as soon as possible is vital for stopping the use of the drug on a long-term basis.
 Speaking to a trained professional can help to guide you in the right direction for help.
-Call 1-888-658-5242 to speak to someone who can provide you with the answers you need about Suboxone withdrawal and treatment.
-The call is confidential, and the phone lines are staffed 24 hours a day to provide free referrals to treatment centers throughout the country.
+Call 1-888-935-1318Who Answers? to speak to someone who can provide you with the answers you need about Suboxone withdrawal and treatment.
+The call is confidential, and the phone lines are staffed 24 hours a day by rehab support representatives who will help you get the treatment you need.